 7.5 Decisions of the Appeals Committee

-7.5.1 An Appeals Committee, upon considering all submissions may confirm, amend or overturn the original decision, in whole or in part.
+7.5.1 Upon considering all submissions, the Appeals Committee may confirm, amend or overturn the original decision, in whole or in part.

-7.5.2 The Appeals Committee will issue a written decision, with reasons for the decision, within 20 business days of the appeal hearing.
+7.5.2 The Appeals Committee will issue a written decision, with reasons for the decision, within 20 business days after the decision is made.

 7.5.3 The proceedings of the Appeals Committee will be recorded in writing as minutes.

 7.5.4 The decision of the Appeals Committee will be final.
 No further correspondence will be entered into.